serialseb/serialseb.github.com/testimonials.md

 > Seb has always been a great inspiration to me.
 Being an API guy myself, I've always looked up to him and if it wasn't for OpenRasta I wouldn't be where I am in my career.
 Thanks for that!

-Filip W, developer nd all that
+Filip W, developer and all that

 > Sebastien delivered an outstanding session about RESTful API:s and hypermedia during Øredev 2011.
 But what's equally
 > important - he really took the time to hang around the conference talking and debating with any attendee that